 Jill Grossman is the Director of Communications and Marketing for CPRL, where she oversees all external communications strategy and implementation.
 Prior to joining CPRL, Jill was communications director at The Leadership Academy, where she used her expertise in education communications and policy to help expand the organization’s presence as a national leader on culturally responsive leadership.
 Jill has also worked at New Leaders, where she helped write Breakthrough Principals, a book on effective principal and school practices.
-She currently serves as president of the Pleasantville (NY) Board of Education.
+She recently served as president and trustee of the Pleasantville (NY) Board of Education.
 Jill started her career in journalism and has taught at NYU and Columbia.
 She is a member of the CPRL class of 2012-13, and holds an MA in education policy from Teachers College, Columbia University, and a BA in sociology from Vassar College.

 Jennifer is CPRL’s Senior Director of Research Strategy and Consulting.
 Prior to CPRL, Jennifer served as Dean of the Graduate School of Education at Relay, running the New York campus and serving on the National Executive Team that supports Relay’s 19 campuses across the country.
 As Dean, she supported the growth of the program and shifted programming to focus on equity, culturally responsive pedagogy, universal design for learning, and socio-emotional learning.
 Previously, she served as Director of Talent Development at Achievement First in New York, as well as the Implementation Lead for a Bill and Melinda Gates Foundation grant dedicated to developing teacher career pathways at Green Dot Public Schools.
 Jennifer started her career as a high school science teacher in Philadelphia and Los Angeles.
 She holds a Bachelors of Arts in Biology from University of California, Berkeley, and a Master of Arts in School Leadership from Teachers College, Columbia University.